lukiwieser/racetrack/README.md

 #### Simple Racetrack

-First we analyze the rewards on a simpler racetrack (track number 1).
+First, we analyze the rewards on a simpler racetrack (track number 1).

 ![reward-per-episode-training-progress-tn-1](docs/reward-per-episode-training-progress-tn-1.png)

 During training the greedy model (ε=0) performs better.
 This is a bit unexpected to us since we expected that exploring more options (ε=0.1) would lead to higher rewards.
-Additionally, both models improve as more episodes are played
+Additionally, both models improve as more episodes are played.

 ![reward-per-episode-testing-tn-1](docs/reward-per-episode-testing-tn-1.png)